mgomez05/turnitin-bigger-coding-exercise/README.md

 To run this program, follow the instructions below:

-1. Clone this repository using by running the following command on the command line:
+1. Clone this repository by running the following command on the command line:

 ```console
 git clone https://github.com/mgomez05/turnitin-bigger-coding-exercise.git